I’m glad you’re wondering about this! I consider it one of the most important aspects of the job.

 My Bloodborne Pathogens Prevention Training has been updated yearly to uphold my APPA certification.
 You can see the list of relevant courses/certificates here.

 I have provided this service consistently since April 2012.
-Since this time I have encapsulated almost 1000 placentas for women around Perth.
+Since this time I have encapsulated more than 1000 placentas for women around Perth.

 I have a strong referral network from midwives, obstetricians and doulas and a consistent repeat client base; women returning for the service with subsequent babies.